Anthony of Kiev: Exile and return

 When Iziaslav and his brothers were facing a popular uprising involving the Cumans, they came to Anthony for his blessing.
 They did not get it.
 Anthony foretold that because of their sins they would be defeated, and that the brothers would be buried in a church they would build.
 Shortly thereafter Iziaslav left because of the rebellion.
 He suspected Anthony of sympathizing with the opposition and arranged to banish Anthony upon his return.
 Before he could do so, Iziaslav's brother, Sviatoslav, arranged for Anthony to be secretly taken to Chernigov.
 Anthony dug himself a cave there.
 The Eletsky Monastery there is said by some to be built on the site of Anthony's cave.
 Eventually Iziaslav was again reconciled to Anthony and asked that he return to Kiev.

 On his return, Anthony and Theodosius decided to build a larger stone church to accommodate the ever-increasing number of monks.
 Anthony himself did not live to see the church completed.
 He died in 1073 at the age of ninety, shortly after blessing the foundation of the new church.
 Shortly before his death he called the monks together and consoled them about his coming death.
 He also asked them that his remains be hidden away forever.
 The monks carried out his request.
 He was reportedly buried in his cave, but no relics have ever been found.
 Many however have subsequently come to the cave to pray and many of them have reported being healed there.

 Veneration

 St. Anthony is venerated as a saint and the founder of monasticism in Kievan Rus'.
 His feast day falls on 10 July.
 Since the Russian Orthodox Church as well as Ukrainian Orthodox Church (Moscow Patriarchate) follow the Julian Calendar, the day on which his feast is celebrated is currently 23 July on the modern Gregorian Calendar.
-Saint Anthony is also venerated by Greek Catholics and is listed in the Martyrologium Romanum of the Roman Catholic Church with a feast day of 7 May.
+Saint Anthony is also venerated by Greek Catholics.
+Additionally, he is listed in the Martyrologium Romanum of the Roman Catholic Church with a feast day of 7 May.

 His relics have never been found.